Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ![](FP_report_v1_files/figure-markdown_github/fig4.3.1.2-1.png)

-We analyzed if a particular school is more linient and urban people go to that school.
-School GP indicated more higher GPA.
+We tried to analyze if going to a particular school has an impact on grades.It can be seen that School GP reported higher grades.

 ``` r
 student_por %>%